The Global Reporting Initiative has been around for decades. It is widely used, but perhaps more is needed.

 You can find their most recent report here.
-Taking a brief look into it, we can see how the GRI standards were used to report on both impacts and processes in the reporting year.
+Taking a brief look into it, we can see how the GRI standards were used to report impacts and processes in the reporting year.

 The first section covers basic information about the company and its internal structure, such as:

 - G4-11: Percentage of total employees covered by collective bargaining agreements (page 4)